 "Our engineers have been working with NOAA since 2015 to develop automated image analytics to reduce the burden of having to manually browse through hours of video," said Anthony Hoogs, senior director of computer vision at Kitware.
 "We were able to help Erin and her team by developing an in-flight image acquisition system designed so that the first stage of image analysis could happen during the survey flight.
 We hope to demonstrate that capability in the upcoming months."

-The ultimate goal for the future is to miniaturize the AI system to the point where it could fly on unmanned aircraft systems.
+The ultimate goal for the future is to miniaturize the AI system to the point where it could fly on uncrewed aircraft systems.

 However, Arctic marine mammal research will benefit from the new technology much sooner.
 “With this system we can do our work much more efficiently,” said Moreland.
 “We really can do more with less.”

-*Thermal camera detection techniques and on-board imaging system were developed with support of U.S. Fish and Wildlife, NOAA’s Unmanned Aircraft Systems Program, and NOAA’s Office of Science and Technology.
+*Thermal camera detection techniques and on-board imaging system were developed with support of U.S. Fish and Wildlife, NOAA’s Uncrewed Aircraft Systems Program, and NOAA’s Office of Science and Technology.